-Human capital is an asset for an organisation to accomplish anything.
+Human capital is an asset for an organization to accomplish anything.

 82% of Fortune 500 executives do not believe that their companies recruit highly talented people.

-As a recruiter, looking for evidence of cognition, communication and personality in résumés, reference checks, and interviews might not create the full picture required for great hires.
-40% of employers conduct tests which measure their skills, general abilities and IQ (Capelli, 2019) but is that honestly enough to ascertain whether these employees will perform well under pressure, work well in collaborative efforts with other team members and take initiative and drive projects forward when required?
-Can any tool truly measure these behavioural traits of candidates?
+As a recruiter, looking for evidence of cognition, communication, and personality in résumés, reference checks, and interviews might not create the full picture required for great hires.
+40% of employers conduct tests which measure their skills, general abilities, and IQ (Capelli, 2019) but is that honestly enough to ascertain whether these employees will perform well under pressure, work well in collaborative efforts with other team members and take initiative and drive projects forward when required?
+Can any tool truly measure these behavioral traits of candidates?
 What then is the answer to reducing the time and cost of recruiting and hiring?

 Ever been in a situation where you were finding it difficult to hire a candidate because you couldn’t calculate through your rich experience and subjective bias who was a better fit?
 All of us have been there, at least once and a few of us have gotten lucky with our hires.
 But, what if there was a tool that would aid this process and make it less cumbersome and more accurate?

-Psychological assessments are tools which can be administered on candidates to measure competence, work, ethic, emotional intelligence, integrity and other behavioural traits like their ability to remain relatively calm and stable under pressure, think logically, critically and creatively as well as exhibit leadership qualities.
-These assessments greatly reduce the time and cost of recruitment and hiring as they use a combination of techniques to arrive at a hypothesis about a person, which help predict their performance and be tellers on which candidate will perform the best in a particular role.
+Psychological assessments are tools that can be administered on candidates to measure competence, work, ethic, emotional intelligence, integrity, and other behavioral traits like their ability to remain relatively calm and stable under pressure, think logically, critically, and creatively as well as exhibit leadership qualities.
+These assessments greatly reduce the time and cost of recruitment and hiring as they use a combination of techniques to arrive at a hypothesis about a person, which helps predict their performance and be tellers on which candidate will perform the best in a particular role.
 By identifying job-related skills and attitudes which often get missed out during interviews and other screening processes, this assessment creates a robust system to recruit and hire new employees.

 Once you have hired the right employees, the next part of the problem lies in retaining them.
 There is a popular saying “People don’t leave jobs.
 They leave toxic work cultures.”
 This couldn’t ring truer in India’s current workplaces.
 What makes employees leave their jobs?
 Are employees unhappy in their workplaces?